Rahulw24/Engage22/readme.md

     - Edit Profile
     - Delete Profile
     - Add new Profile
+    - See the no. of days employees are present

 5. **On clicking on Take Attendance**
     - You will be redirected to a new page where profile of employee whose attendance was last taken will be displayed
     - The Camera will turn on and try to recognise a face
     - After recognising the face, it will display the profile of the recognised face
     - The process carries on until the manager turns the camera off

 6.  **On Clicking on Login**
     - You will be redirected to a new buffer page
     - The Camera will turn on and try to recognise a face
     - After recognising the face, it will display the profile of the recognised face
     - There will also be a dynamically loaded option based on the role of person to either view attendance(for employee) and manage attendance(for manager)
-    - The person will have to turn of the camera by pressing 'q' after navigating to the next page.
+    - The person will have to turn of the camera by pressing 'q' on it after navigating to the next page.
 ---
 # How to open the project?